 The Buffalo Philharmonic Orchestra celebrates the contributions and achievements of Western New York’s music educators, administrators and school music programs.
 Each year distinguished awards are presented at an evening of celebration at Kleinhans Music Hall.
-Music educators are invited to attend an exclusive live performance on May 16th, in honor and celebration of their dedicated hard work during this challenging year.
+Music educators are invited to attend an exclusive live performance in honor and celebration of their dedicated hard work throughout the school year.

-Please join us in celebrating this year’s award recipients by watching the video below!
+Please join us in celebrating our 2022 award recipients by watching the video below!

 BPO/ECMEA Awards for Excellence in Music Education

-Established in 1994 with the Erie County Music Educators Association, these awards recognize and honor music educators who make possible the progression from the very first note, to the last exquisite tone, as students are nurtured into the musical art.
+Established in 1994 with the Erie County Music Educators Association, this award recognizes and honors music educators who make possible the progression from the very first note, to the last exquisite tone, as students are nurtured into the musical art.

 BPO/NCMEA Award for Excellence in Music Education